Projul vs Buildertrend

 Offline time tracking keeps the clock running even when cell service drops.
 Rural new construction sites, concrete basements, metal buildings.
 Your crew clocks in when they arrive, and the data syncs when they’re back in range.
 No lost hours.
 No end-of-day guesswork.

-Buildertrend includes time tracking, but it requires the Advanced plan ($499/mo) for full functionality.
-The Essential plan has basic timekeeping.
+Buildertrend includes time tracking, but full functionality has historically sat on a higher tier.
 And Buildertrend’s offline capability is limited to the time clock and daily logs, which means clock-ins work offline but you can’t access project details, task assignments, or schedules without a connection.

 The real difference shows up in your job cost reports.
 When time is logged accurately at the task level with location verification, your labor costs reflect reality.
 When time is logged approximately at the project level with no location check, your reports look clean but the numbers aren’t trustworthy.
 One version helps you make better bids on future projects.
 The other gives you false confidence.